My rating: 5 of 5 stars

 Their musky and tingling tongues.

 Poetic imagination and its geography, yes, but what else does Stevens write about?
-The poetic imagination would not be so free to make the world if it had to contend with a divine rival: whereas the middle to late nineteenth century boasted great poetry of Christian doubt, from Tennyson’s In Memoriam A. H. H. to Hopkins’s terrible sonnets and such Dickinson verses as “This World is not Conclusion” and “I heard a Fly buzz—when I died—,” then Stevens is the bard of atheism.
+The poetic imagination would not be so free to make the world if it had to contend with a divine rival: whereas the middle to late 19th century boasted great poetry of Christian doubt, from Tennyson’s In Memoriam A. H. H. to Hopkins’s terrible sonnets and such Dickinson verses as “This World is not Conclusion” and “I heard a Fly buzz—when I died—,” then Stevens is the bard of atheism.

 Harmonium‘s famous example of this motif is “Sunday Morning,” another third-person poem, about a young woman avoiding church on the Sabbath.
 She learns to refuse not only organized religion but also the need for any metaphysical certitude at all—to accept the finality of death as the frame that makes her experience a beautiful picture: